machbase/machbase/content/en/dbms/sdk/dotnet.md

 * aErrorCheckCount: Each time the cumulative number of records entered by APPEND-DATA matches, it is checked whether it is sent to the server or not.<br>
   In other words, you are setting the automatic APPEND-FLUSH point.<br>
 * MachAppendOption: Currently only one option is provided.
-  * MachAppendOption.None: No options are attached.<br>
+  * MachAppendOption.None: No options are attached.
-  * MachAppendOption.MicroSecTruncated: When inputting the value of a DateTime object, enter the value expressed only up to microsecond.<br>
+  * MachAppendOption.MicroSecTruncated: When inputting the value of a DateTime object, enter the value expressed only up to microsecond.
   (The Ticks value of a DateTime object is expressed up to 100 nanoseconds.)

 #### AppendData